Generic Name: leflunomide (le-FLOO-noe-mide) (Oral route)

-Pregnancy must be excluded before the start of treatment with leflunomide.
-Leflunomide is contraindicated in pregnant women, or women of childbearing potential who are not using reliable contraception.
-Pregnancy must be avoided during leflunomide treatment or prior to the completion of the drug elimination procedure after treatment.
-Severe liver injury, including fatal liver failure, has been reported in some patients.
-Do not use in patients with acute or chronic liver disease or ALT greater than 2 times the ULN.
-Monitoring recommended along with possible therapy interruption if signs/symptoms of liver injury occur.
-If likely leflunomide induced, perform cholestyramine washout .
+Leflunomide is contraindicated in pregnant women due to potential for fetal harm.
+Pregnancy must be excluded before the start of treatment and must be avoided during treatment or prior to the completion of the accelerated drug elimination procedure after treatment with leflunomide.
+Severe liver injury, including fatal liver failure, has been reported in patients treated with leflunomide.
+Do not use in patients with acute or chronic liver disease or an ALT greater than 2 times the ULN, and ALT monitoring is recommended after starting leflunomide.
+Stop leflunomide and use an accelerated drug elimination procedure if pregnancy occurs or leflunomide-induced liver injury is suspected .

 Commonly used brand name(s)